Autonomousse/SQLAlchemy-Climate-Analysis/README.md

 ### Temperature Analysis II

-* The starter notebook contains a function called `calc_temps` that will accept a start date and end date in the format `%Y-%m-%d`.
+* The jupyter notebook contains a function called `calc_temps` that will accept a start date and end date in the format `%Y-%m-%d`.
 The function will return the minimum, average, and maximum temperatures for that range of dates.

 * Use the `calc_temps` function to calculate the min, avg, and max temperatures for your trip using the matching dates from the previous year (i.e., use "2017-01-01" if your trip start date was "2018-01-01").